Glossary

 Back-Allocation

-Section titled “Back-Allocation”Distributing losses computed at a grouped (aggregate) level back to the original higher-resolution records.
+Section titled “Back-Allocation”Distributing losses computed at a grouped (aggregate) level back to the original higher-resolution records — also called disaggregation.
 Necessary because non-linear operations at a grouped level cannot be applied row by row.
 The default strategy is proportional allocation based on original loss contribution.

 Broker